EricDarve/cme213-spring-2021/Lecture Slides/Lecture_02/Lecture_02.md

 # Submission

+1. Submit your PDF on gradescope
-1. Copy your files to `cardinal`
+1. For your computer code, copy your files to `cardinal`
-2. Run a Python script with code
+1. Run a Python script it submit code

 Grading is done on gradescope